jutkko/copy-pasta/README.md

 supported.
 But I am trying to implement a new backend based on github's gists.
 Stay tuned.

+It is also possible to use github gists as the backend storage.
+Please see `copy-pasta gist-login --help`.

-If you are interested in using another storage solution, please let me know is the issues page and we get the conversation started.
+If you are interested in using another storage solution, please let me know in the issues page and we get the conversation started.

 # Uninstall
 It depends on how you installed the binary.
 If by go, you should remove both